Columbia Board of Education approves temporary mask mandate, calendar changes and an increase in pay for some teachers - NewsBreak

 COLUMBIA, Mo.
 (KMIZ)

-The Columbia Public School's Board of Education held a special session Thursday at 7:30 a.m. to discuss measures regarding the ongoing COVID-19 pandemic.
+The Columbia Board of Education signed off on Superintendent Brian Yearwood's temporary mask mandate during a special meeting Thursday morning.

+The board also approved changes to the district calendar that will have students out of classes until Wednesday to relieve overburdened staff.

-The board unanimously approved a temporary face mask mandate, which was amended at the meeting to give Superintendent Brian Yearwood the option to extend it through Feb.
-18.
+The board unanimously approved a temporary mask mandate, which was amended at the meeting to give Yearwood the option to extend it through Feb.
+18. The mask rule was originally in place until Nov.
+4.

 The meeting is taking place in part due to Missouri law now requiring a governing body to approve health orders.

-State Representative Cheri Toalson Reisch (District 44-Boone County), disagreed with the temporary mandate and said, "Attorney General Schmidt will be seeing you all in court again soon."
-This, referencing Attorney General Eric Schmidt's recent lawsuits against schools who mandate masks.
+State Rep. Cheri Toalson Reisch (R-Hallsville), disagreed with the temporary mandate and said, "Attorney General Schmitt will be seeing you all in court again soon."
+This, referencing Attorney General Eric Schmitt's recent lawsuits against schools that mandate masks.

 Multiple students in the district also spoke during public comment, all asking for the board to adopt the measure.